vbrick/rev-client-js/README.md

 ## Compatibility

-This library is intended for use with **[VBrick Rev](https://vbrick.com)**.

-*On-Prem note: this library targets the latest version of Rev. Some API endpoints may not be available in older versions of Rev On-Prem.*

 * **Browser** - This library is in ESM module format - it assumes use of an evergreen browser that has `fetch`, `AbortController`, etc.
 * **node.js** - Node.js 14 or above required.
 It will work with commonjs (`require`) or ES Module (`import`) projects.
 * **deno** - Should be compatible, though testing is limited.
 You'll need `--allow-net` permissions at minimum.

+This library is intended for use with **[VBrick Rev](https://vbrick.com)**.

+### **IMPORTANT!
+Browser and CORS support**
+By default CORS (Cross Origin Resource Sharing) is **disabled** for Rev Cloud tenants.
+This means this library will not work out of the box in the browser.
+You should open a ticket with [Vbrick Support](https://portal.vbrick.com/open-a-case/) if this feature isn't yet configured.

+To verify if CORS is enabled for your account check the headers response from `https://YOUR_REV_TENANT_URL/api/v2/accounts/branding-settings` - it doesn't require authentication.

+***On-Prem note:** this library targets the latest version of Rev. Some API endpoints may not be available in older versions of Rev On-Prem.*

 ## Example